EleBern/PFC-CA1-CA3Model_Taxidisetal/README.md

 # PFC-CA1-CA3Model_Taxidisetal
-Cortical-CA3-CA1 network model by [Taxidis et al].# Cortical-CA3-CA1 network model by Taxidis et al. (2013)
+Cortical-CA3-CA1 network model by [Taxidis et al]

 ## Introduction

-Cortical-CA3-CA1 network model by [Taxidis et al].

 During an Erasmus internship on which I based my Master thesis, I developed this model to fit the experimental data obtained by the University of Genoa.

 ### File structure